code-builders/curriculum/html/bootstrap.md

 Installation
 ------------

-Bootstrap can be installed in many ways including just downloading the css files, we are going to start with this simple approach but not all of the features will work, if you want to get the full features (icons), see the gem installation instructions at the bottom of this lecture.
+Bootstrap can be installed in many ways including just downloading the css files, we are going to start with this simple approach but not all of the features will work, if you want to get the full features (overrides), see the gem installation instructions at the bottom of this lecture.

 Start by downloading all of the files from [Bootstrap](http://getbootstrap.com/getting-started/#download) by clicking the "Download Bootstrap" button.
 Find the downloaded directory and within it, copy `css/bootstrap.css` into your application `app/assets/stylesheets/`, and the same with `js/bootstrap.js` into `/app/assets/javascripts`